mughees-Ilyas/javascript-kata/README.md

+# Retrospective

+The csv data cleaning and manuplation is done on node so after npm install please run "npm run start-node" to run the server and "npm run start" to run the react project.

+After we open the UI we can see the data object in browser console or in network tab. the end point I am calling is "AllData",

+Similarly 3 different end points exist in node file to get the data sepratly for books, authors, magzines.

 # JavaScript Kata - Part 1: Library

 Code kata in JavaScript where you have to write a library of books and magazines.